Becoming a Registered Maine Guide

 Combination preparation allows you to take different preparation courses from sources such as guide schools, community adult education classes, specialty groups, seminars, special events, and one-to-one discussions with a current guide or a Maine Warden.
 Then you will work on your own or with a study partner to prepare.
 Perhaps your future employer will assist you in preparing.
 Alice's Awesome Adventures, LLC offers customized specialty training workshops as well as complete guide training for the license specialties of Hunting, Fishing, Recreation, Sea Kayaking, and Tide-water Fishing.
 Alice's Awesome Adventures offers online and in-person workshops.
 The online workshops are at Maine e-Learning.
 Generalized workshops include topics such as: Preparing for your Sea Kayak Examinations, Basic Search and Rescue Training and more.

 Alice's Awesome Adventures, LLC is offering two - all day workshops in spring 2018.
-Canoeing and SUP training for Trip Leaders and Guides.
-It will be held on May 5th from 8:30-5pm.
-On April 28th, there will be an Outdoor Skills Day for Trip Leaders and Future Guides from 8:30 - 4pm.
-Each workshop is $200 but if you mention this code RMGwebsite18% when you register by calling 207 729 6333, you may take the workshops for $125 each.
+Sea Kayaking and SUP training for Trip Leaders and Guides on April 28 from 8:30-5pm.
+Canoeing and SUP training for Trip Leaders and Guides on May 5th from 8:30-5pm.
+On May 12th, there will be an Outdoor Skills Day for Trip Leaders and Future Guides from 8:30 - 5pm.
+Each workshop is $200 but if you mention this code RMGwebsite18% when you register by calling 207 729 6333, you may take a single workshop for $125 or if you can take two for $200 total when mentioning the code.
 You might need to leave your name and number if Alice is out.
-Homework will be assigned for completion during the week.
-You will be cooking outdoors, canoeing, SUP'ng, using map & compass, practicing catastrophic events response, leading a group, testing your wildlife and gear id knowledge, learning basics of searching for a separated client and making a quick overnight survival space, and doing so much more.
+Homework will be assigned for completion during the week prior to the the workshops.
+Depending on which workshop, you will be cooking outdoors, canoeing, SUP'ng, using map & compass, practicing catastrophic events responses, leading a group, testing your wildlife and gear id knowledge, learning basics of searching for a separated client and making a quick overnight survival space, and doing so much more.
+Preregistration is required.

 "Thank you so much, Alice.
 I also wanted to thank you for all the help you gave me in the process of getting my license for sea kayaking.
 I couldn't have done it without you."
 P. R. of Falmouth, ME.